How To Get a £1 Million Mortgage

 Step 1: Prepare your documents

-Firstly, make sure you do a thorough check that you have all of your official paperwork collected and in good order.
-You’ll need plenty of proof, certificates, statements and other documentation with the level of scrutiny that comes with a mortgage of this size.
+Firstly, ensure you thoroughly check that all of your official paperwork is collected and in good order.
+You’ll need plenty of proof, certificates, statements, and other documentation, along with the level of scrutiny that comes with a mortgage of this size.

-You can find a full list of the documents you’ll need in our mortgage applications guide.
+You can find a complete list of the documents you’ll need in our mortgage applications guide.

 Step 2: Sharpen your credit reports